ryan-haskell/date-format/README.md

 MomentJS is a great library for formatting dates!

-`date-format` has similar [formatting options](https://momentjs.com/docs/#/displaying/format/) as Moment, but uses Elm's awesome type system to provide human readable names, and catch typos for you at compile time!
+`date-format` has similar [formatting options](https://momentjs.com/docs/#/displaying/format/) as Moment, but it uses Elm's awesome type system to provide __human readable__ names, and catch typos for you at compile time!

 No need to remember the difference between `mm` and `MM` and `M`!